swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 ### Package Names

 Two modules belong to the same package if they were built with the same package name.
-A package name must be a unique string of US-ASCII alphanumeric characters, `_`, `.`, or `-`; that is, it must match the regular expression `\A[A-Za-z0-9_.-]+\z`.
-It is passed to the Swift frontend via a new flag `-package-name`.
+A package name must be a unique string which starts with a letter or `_`, followed by characters allowed in [this c99 extended identifier  definition](https://github.com/apple/swift-tools-support-core/blob/435a2708a6e486d69ea7d7aaa3f4ad243bc3b408/Sources/TSCUtility/StringMangling.swift#L43), including alphanumeric characters, a hypen, and a dot; any character not allowed in the definition is transcoded to a `_`.
+The string is case-insensitive, and it is passed to the Swift frontend via a new flag `-package-name`.
 Here's an example of how a package name is passed to a commandline invocation.

 ```